Everything you need to Know about Buying Topsoil

 Before you go shopping for your topsoil, you need to know which grade you need.
 To know this, you need to know what you’re using the topsoil for.
 If you are filling large holes (maybe you want to fill in an old pond) you can opt for economy topsoil.
 If you are laying turf, or you are a keen gardener opt for premium topsoil.

 The RHS suggest you should inspect your topsoil before you buy it.
 A good supplier will be able to send you sample on request and be able to answer simple questions about their products, such as the source of their topsoil.

 The British Standard for soil is BS:3882: 2015.
 If you see this on a product you can buy with confidence.

 There is also a PAS100 standard for composted materials which is another key standard you can look for to enable you to buy with confidence.

 At Eco we supply samples of topsoil on request and we will provide a copy of our test analysis upon request.
 We can also answer your questions about our products.
-If you would like to discuss your topsoil needs with one of our friendly and informed members of staff, contact us today.

 If you would prefer to speak to one of our dedicated customer service team please call us

 (Opening hours: Mon to Fri: 8:30am - 5pm & Sat: 7am - 11:30am)